From alligator to milkshakes to deep-fried Twinkies, there are hundreds of foods available at the Minnesota State Fair.

 You need a break from the deep-fried goodness while you’re out at the State Fair, and one of the best spots to visit is the Minnesota Apples booth in the Agriculture Horticulture (Ag Hort) Building.

 The First Kiss apple is developed by the University of Minnesota and is tangy and super juicy.
 The name comes from the fact that it is one of the first apples to come from the season’s harvest.
 In 2019, the Minnesota Apples staff were afraid they would run out by the end of the Fair.
 Fortunately, they made it.
-However, don’t run the risk in 2020.

 While you’re at their booth, make sure to get a cider popsicle.
 It’s an inexpensive treat that will cool you down.

 Make sure you know there are three counters to order from at their booth, not just one.
-Every time I stopped by in 2019, people would stand for the “register” closest to the middle of the building.
+Every time I stopped by in 2019, people would stand in line for the “register” closest to the middle of the building.
 There’s no need to stand in that line.
 You can walk right up to any of the windows and pick out your apples.
 All windows sell the exact same menu items.

 2019 Costs: First Kiss Apple $3, Apple Cider Popsicle $1.50.